-Who is paying for and
+Who is paying for and running the study?

 The research is being financed by the National Institute for Health Research.
 Funds have been allocated to the University of Oxford's Department of Primary Care Health Sciences.
 The sponsor of the study is the University of Oxford.
-The Chief Investigator for this study is Professor Richard McManus.
+The Chief Investigator for the study is Professor Richard McManus.

 What if there are any problems?
+6